fabianmartins/alienattack.workshop/README.md

 **IMPORTANT:**
 * Be sure of double checking your environment.
 It seems that you might already have the required table created.
 You might just need to populate it with data.
+However, it seems that the name of the table in those recovery instructions is a bit different from what we have.
+Be sure of configuring the things accordingly.
 * It seems that the instructions will guide you in creating a new API.
 Remember that we want to add a new resource to the existing API (under the v1 resource), not to create a new one!
-* After deploying the new microservice, if you set the security
+* After testing the functionality of your websocket, be sure of adding security to it, so only the manager can access it.

 ### fixACTIVITY 13 - Deploying the WebSocket for APIGateway